Is Your Website Generic? 5 Lazy Design Decisions that Do Damage

 With websites, however, lazy is much more damaging.

-Here are 5 lackadaisical design decisions you should never make with your website.
+If you want to avoid having a generic website, here are 5 lackadaisical design decisions you should never make.
+Let’s start with your beloved logo.

 The king of all design spoofs: “Make the logo bigger!”